rmarronnier/pace_editor/documentation/api/ui.md

 # UI Components API Reference

-The UI API provides the interface components that make up PACE's editor interface, including menus, panels, and interactive widgets.
+The UI API provides the interface components that make up PACE's editor interface, including menus, panels, interactive widgets, and the new Script Editor and Animation Editor added in version 2.0.

 ## Module: PaceEditor::UI